What is Body Inflammation?

 Due to dietary and lifestyle choices, acute inflammation can develop into chronic inflammation without any major side effects.

-The body inflammation causes rest on the three most important pillars of disease – an improper diet, an imbalanced lifestyle, and exposure to toxins that come from personal products and the environment.
+Body inflammation causes rest on the three most important pillars of disease – an improper diet, an imbalanced lifestyle, and exposure to toxins that come from personal products and the environment.

 Think of the chemistry of inflammatory agents as acidic, and acids naturally burn anything they touch.
 Since our body’s interstitial fluid pH is neutral and leans on the alkaline side of chemistry, acids will disrupt the balance and injure cells and tissues.